Enjoy survival shows? Here are 34 YouTube survival shows to binge watch.

 This Hungarian guy is one to watch.
 Not only is the Bushcraft Bear loyal to his followers and appreciative of every viewer, he is also a skilled survivalist that has an amazing repertoire of survival skills, some of which I would never have seen if it weren’t for stumbling across his channel.
 In his movies, he rarely talks, but you can see the passion for his outdoorsmanship, mother nature, and enjoying the wilderness just by how he works and survives.

-So there you have it, the top 25 YouTube survival and YouTube prepper channels for you to watch, whether you are a prepper, a survivalist, or just a fan of survival shows and wilderness survival.
+So there you have it, the top 25 YouTube survival shows and YouTube prepper shows for you to watch, whether you are a prepper, a survivalist, or just a fan of survival shows and wilderness survival.
 It is great to support these survival vloggers and preppers as they create amazing content every day, week and month for us to watch and learn new ways of outdoors survival.

 For me, as a survival and prepper blogger, I write about this subject because it is something I am greatly interested in and do myself, whether it be survival in the wilderness or practical preparedness, but I also enjoy watching these shows because I whenever I am indoors, I think of being out in the snow, or the sand, or the forest, and using the environment as your home.

 I recommend you make a bookmark of this page so that you can come back to it and view the rest of these channels and their great videos.
-If you have any other YouTube survival channels or YouTube prepper channels you follow, please leave their link in the comment section below.
+If you have any other YouTube survival shows or YouTube prepper channels you follow, please leave their link in the comment section below.